zikusooka/dtv-scan-tables-uganda/README.md

 DVB-T Scan tables for Africa
 ============================

-dtv-scan-tables with DVB-T scan files for African cities
+dtv-scan-tables with DVB-T scan files for selected African cities